jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Reviews
   - Dish
   - Contact
+  - Login

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Home*:
-    - introduce the client's restaurant with images and short introductory sentences
+    - introduce the client's restaurant with images
     - Display few of the top menus and a link to see more menu
   - *About*:
     - explain more in depth about the restaurant